 Get expert guidance.

-Parents can sign up for the AAA StartSmart program, a series of timed newsletters that guide them through the job of teaching a new driver—perhaps the most critical instruction their children will ever have.
+Parents can sign up for the AAA StartSmart program, a two-hour webinar that guide them through the job of teaching a new driver—perhaps the most critical instruction their children will ever have.

 Monitor late bloomers.